 My expedition from Toronto to the United States began over fifteen years ago, and it has been a wonderfully humbling and uplifting journey.
 I worked at Saint Basil’s Academy as a House Parent for a short period of time.
 From there, I traversed to Yonkers, NY and began my career at Saint Michael’s Home as an Operations Coordinator & Case Manager.

-Through this wonderful Home at which the elderly residents became adopted Papous & Yiayias, I met and married my beautiful Presvytera Joanne; this subsequently blessed us with our daughter Elizabeth and our son Nicholas.
+Through this wonderful Home at which the elderly residents became adopted Papous & Yiayias, I met and married my beautiful Presvytera Joanne; this subsequently blessed us with our daughter Elizabeth, our son Nicholas and of course Demetrios.
 In addition to my responsibilities at Saint Michael’s, I was mentored by His Grace Bishop Andonios of Phasiane and served as His Deacon for three and a half years as well as the Priest at Saint Michael’s for over a year.
 Altogether I was here for ten years.

 From Saint Michael’s I had my first posting at Saint Demetrios Greek Orthodox Church in Bristol, CT.
 This is a small gem of a community that has approximately one hundred active families from Kalavrita, Rhodes & the Peloponnesian Islands.
 All of the families were endeared to us, and made a lasting impression in our lives.
 In addition to serving as the Parish Priest at Saint Demetrios, I also operated as the Chaplain to the Bristol Police and Fire Department.
 My tenure at thus Parish lasted five years.